59 Electrically-Powered Aircraft

 The carbon footprint of the Li-ion battery production process is an important consideration when assessing the overall emissions from electric aircraft.
 The production of batteries causes its own environmental and climate issues.
 Most of the global lithium supply comes from China and Chile, where extraction methods have been heavily criticized for causing environmental damage.
 Lithium, a silvery metal, is not easily obtained from mining and can take 500,000 gallons of water to extract one ton of lithium from the earth, water that becomes contaminated and cannot be released back without treatment.

 The carbon footprint created by manufacturing Li-ion batteries is difficult to assess and could be considerable.
-However, it is likely to be offset by carbon savings in the long run.
+However, carbon savings will likely offset it in the long run.
 GHG emissions from battery production are typically 60 kg CO2/kWh.
 However, it is worth noting that the emissions from battery production are a one-time upfront cost, whereas fossil-fueled aircraft emit GHGs throughout their operational life.
 The continued decarbonization of the electric grid system using solar and wind energy will also play an essential role in reducing the overall carbon footprint of electric aviation.

 Battery Replacement Cycles